 Offering flexibility and fun in equal measure, it’s perfect for newcomers and veteran visitors alike.

-38 – Let the kids run loose at the Louisiana Children’s Museum
+38 – Visit the Louisiana Children’s Museum

-Preaching a combination of education and entertainment, this attraction showcases the intriguing (and haunting) mysteries, legends, and traditions of the voodoo culture.
+The museum is small – there are just two rooms in total – but it showcases the intriguing (and haunting) mysteries, legends, and traditions of the voodoo culture.

 40 – Check out the confronting Museum of Death